zaidaslam99/Tea_Station_Project/README.md

 ### HTML Portion

-There were important concepts that I learned one of the biggest being implementations of frontend design.
-For this project, I started off with different sections and each section had its own component for instance check the product section down below.
+There were important concepts that I learned from this project, one important concept being implementations of frontend design.
+For this project, I started off with different sections and each section had its own component; for instance check the product section down below.

 ```html
 <!-- products -->